 Horizon 2020 Work Programme 2018-2020 – part.
 4. European Research Infrastructures (including e-Infrastructures) - Published

-A draft version of the Work Programme 2018-2020 for Research Infrastructures Part, not yet approved by the Commission, has just been published.
+The Work Programme 2018-2020 for Research Infrastructures Part has been published.

 6 calls and 15 topics are foreseen for the period 2018-2019.
 Further actions for 2020 are listed but not developed in details.
 The estimated total budget is more than EUR 1.200 million over the three years.

 The calls will address: